alessiobrusco13/SwiftStudentChallenge2025/readme.md

 - Reduce anxiety tied to academic pressure
 - Help students understand and manage their emotions
 - Turn study time into a reflective, structured, and more rewarding experience

-> _“Designing Lucid helped me confront my own procrastination.
-That alone made this project worth building.”_

 ---

 ## 🧩 Core Features

+> 🧪 Lucid is still a work in progress.
+Some features are partially implemented or being refined, and others are planned for future updates.

 | Feature | Status |
 |--------|--------|